newky2k/System.Mvvm/System.Mvvm.Ui/readme.md

   - Core UI functions for Showing Alerts and Confirmation Dialogs (using platform specific implementations)
      - UWP and WPF (.NET Framework, .NET Core 3.1, NET 5.0 and above) and Xamarin.Forms 5.x for mobile
   - UI Thread execution
+  - Dependency injection support with `IPlatformCoreUIProvider`
+  - .NET Standard 2.0 and above not dependecies other than `DSoft.System.Mvvm` so it can be used in shared code projects.

 # Version 3.0 - Breaking in Changes

-All UI functionality hae been moved from the main `DSoft.System.Mvvm` package too `DSoft.System.Mvvm.UI` and specific platform packages.
+All UI functionality has been moved from the main `DSoft.System.Mvvm` package too `DSoft.System.Mvvm.UI` and specific platform packages.

 The package and assembly name remains `System.Mvvm.UI` but the namespace has changed to `System.Mvvm` instead.

 # Using System.Mvvm.UI

-The `UI` static class provides four methods
+The `UI` static class provides four methods as defined in the `IPlatformCoreUIProvider` interface.

   - A central interface for calling some simple UI functions
     - `ShowAlert(string title, string message)`